What's causing your lower abdominal pain?

 Saying that, Kumar acknowledges that the low FODMAP diet is very restrictive.
 She certainly wouldn't advise every woman with endometriosis to start following it.

 This is particularly important for women who are trying to conceive, she explains.
-If you're planning a pregnancy, approach any dietary change cautiously and ensure you're getting the nutrients you need before and after conception.
+If you're planning a pregnancy and looking to change to an endometriosis diet, approach the change cautiously and ensure you're getting the nutrients you need before and after conception.

 There was a study conducted on patients with severe endometriosis in 2012, which found 75% of participants noticed an improvement on a year-long gluten-free diet.
 But the study itself only followed a small amount of women.
 More research is needed before we know if giving up wheat is truly beneficial in this scenario.